Author: Sarah Crago

-Food waste is a global challenge that has environmental, economic and social impacts.
+Food waste is a global challenge with environmental, economic and social impacts.
 The hospitality industry is a major food waste offender.
 Follow these tips on how to reduce your restaurant's food waste and reduce your overall COGS (cost of goods sold).

 The Australian Government has committed to halving food waste in Australia by 2030.
 This is in line with the United Nations Sustainable Development Goal 12.3 - By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses.